KaddaOK/KaddaOKTools/README.md

 Kadda OK Tools currently targets YTMM and KBS, which are both Windows-only apps, and as such is only available for win-x64.
 (Support for Mac OSX, and import/export to MidiCo and/or Kanto Syncro, are possible future features.)

-The latest win-x64 release should be available to the right.
+Please find the latest win-x64 release [in the releases section](https://github.com/KaddaOK/KaddaOKTools/releases).
 No installation should be required, just unzip and run.

 ## Known Issues: